Ducey offers nursing help to hospitals, with conditions attached

-PHOENIX — Gov. Doug Ducey is offering up $60 million to hospitals to help with staffing — but only if they start promoting monoclonal antibodies and using them to treat some patients with early indications of COVID.
+PHOENIX — Gov. Doug Ducey is offering up $60 million to hospitals to help with staffing — but only if they promote monoclonal antibodies and use them to treat some patients with early indications of COVID.

 The federal money will buy the services of 750 nurses for eight weeks at hospitals, said Christina Corieri, senior adviser to the governor.
 She said the nurses will be hired by the Arizona Department of Health Services and distributed to facilities based on need.